Tinram/GPGit/README.md

 GPG asks for two passphrases (passphrase one, confirmation; passphrase two, confirmation), and creates two files.
 The file with the double extension *.gpg.gpg* is the cascade-encrypted file.

-Two steps of decryption will be required, e.g. for *secret.txt.gpg.gpg*:
+Two steps of decryption will be required, e.g. for *secret.txt.gpg.gpg*

         gpg secret.txt.gpg.gpg
 then